WestDRI/wgpages/content/julia20230420/julia-06-threadsx-julia-set.md

 weight = 6
 +++

 So far with ThreadsX, most of our parallel codes featured reduction -- recall the functions `ThreadsX.mapreduce()` and `ThreadsX.sum()`.
-However, in the Julia set problem we want to process an array without reduction.
+However, in the Julia set problem we want to fill an array without reduction.

 Let's first modify the serial code!
 We will use another function from Base library: